 What is the Glendalyn Avenue Waterline Rehab Project?

 Spartanburg Water replaced approximately 3,050 feet of existing waterline located along Glendalyn Avenue from South Pine Street to Connecticut Avenue.
 These waterlines carry treated drinking water from the treatment plant to the homes in the community.
 Private service lines from each home are connected to this main pipe, and it is critical to keep water flowing to you and your family.

 Why is this replacement project necessary?

-The existing waterline has been in place for years and has reached the end of its useful life.
-Repairs to breaks in this aging waterline have increased in recent years, adding to the cost of maintaining and keeping it in service.
-The existing cast iron pipe will be replaced with new ductile iron pipe.
+The previous waterline has been in place for years and had reached the end of its useful life.
+Repairs to breaks in this aging waterline increased in recent years, adding to the cost of maintaining and keeping it in service.
+The existing cast iron pipe was replaced with new ductile iron pipe.
 Ductile iron pipe is a durable pipe that is made to last over 100 years.

 What are the benefits to residents of the replacement project?

 Line breaks often result in the disruption of water service and the inconvenience of work crews being in the area.
 The new line will provide better service and mean fewer repairs, fewer disruptions for your water service and less inconvenience from work crews.
 Replacement of the line is also a better use of ratepayers’ money, as lost water and frequent line repairs impact operational costs for the whole system.